 I had normal hair for most of my childhood.
 When I was about 14-15 years old I went through a short period of trichotillomania – pulling out your own hair.
 This was triggered by me finding a really thick pure-white hair, pulling it out and liking how it felt in my fingers.
 I then started pulling out any thick dark hairs from the crown and top of my head.

 It got to a point after a few months where my hair was visibly thinning.
 I was constantly playing with or pulling out my hair – most of the time I wasn’t even aware I was doing it.
 I saw my GP who ended up hypnotising me to help stop the pulling.
 This helped a lot and I started to become more aware of when I was pulling.
 I eventually stopped pulling, but my hair never really grew back to the ‘normal’ thickness it had been before.
 For years, I beat myself up that I had caused my hair to be permanently thin.
 I had never really heard of alopecia.

 Lack of regrowth

 As I got into my mid-twenties, I noticed that my hair was thinning and I started to do a bit more research about trichotillomania and regrowth.
-I discovered that for many women, their hair will grow back once they have stopped regular pulling.
-I also discovered that my Granny had hair loss and had been wearing a wig since she was in her 40s (she had androgenetic alopecia, which I didn’t realise until after I got my diagnosis – see below).
-I started using Batiste brown dry shampoo to make my hair look thicker and cover the thin areas.
+I discovered that for many women, their hair will grow back once they have stopped regularly pulling it out – especially if the pulling was only for a short period.
+I also discovered that my Granny had hair loss and had been wearing a wig since she was in her 40s (she had androgenetic alopecia, which I didn’t realise until after I got my diagnosis).
+I started using brown dry shampoo to make my hair look thicker and cover the thin areas.